Getting Started

 To help users get started, we offer introductory training sessions throughout the year via the Professional Development Network.
 Our computational scientists are also available for classroom presentations on high-performance, parallel, scientific, or other research computing topics — this is a great way to get a research group up to speed.

-If you prefer to do things at your own pace, we offer video tutorials that walk through each of the steps of getting started with ARC.
+If you prefer to do things at your own pace, we offer video tutorials that walk through each of the steps in getting started with ARC.

 Getting Help